Ludwigsburg

 LIZ - Ludwigsburg Industrial Centre

-Together with Patron Capital, INBRIGHT has acquired parts of the MANN+HUMMEL company’s production area in Ludwigsburg.
-In the western city of Ludwigsburg, the Ludwigsburg Industrial Centre LIZ will be built in the coming years – a modern campus for research & development and light industrial on a site area of 49.200 sqm.
+Together with Patron Capital, INBRIGHT is developing a future-oriented commercial campus on the former MANN+HUMMEL production site in Ludwigsburg.
+In the western part of the city, the Ludwigsburg Industriezentrum (LIZ) will evolve over the coming years into a modern hub for research & development and light industry, spanning a 51,000 sqm site.

 Year of Construction/refurbishment: